Variance Estimation in Heteroscedastic Regression

 Most linear regression models assume

 However, the variance need not always be constant.
-Consider a model where the variance is varying linearly (or rather just increasing) with $x$: an example would be the House prices dataset
+Consider a model where the variance is varying linearly (or rather just increasing) with

 While there are feature transformations that would make this less heteroscedastic, this article focuses on learning the variance parameters, so along with our regression estimate, we can provide a variance estimate as well